 - Keep your lists up to date

-Those who use email marketing should also be aware of the possibility that a customer flagged the email as a spam due to several communications.
+Those who use email marketing should also be aware of the possibility that a customer flagged the email marketing as a spam due to several communications.
 This should also be checked regularly for any indications of spam filters.

 - Consider having strong data hygiene